creoapp/documentation/docs/drafts/Window.md

 Windows can be accessed in Gravity through a variable with the name of the `Window` which is unique in the project.
 Windows are globally defined and are created during the App startup process.
 A `Window` instance can be used anywhere and anytime from Gravity code.

 A window can be programmatically opened using one of the following methods of the `Window` object that you want to open:
 * openIn(destination, completion): opens the calling `Window` in the specified destination.
 If the destination is a `Window`, the calling `Window` is presented modally with the default transition.
-If the destination is a window container (`Navigation`,`TabBar`,`PageSplit`,`PageCurl` or `PageSplit`), the `Window` is presented by the destination's specific implementation of the `openWindow(window,closure)` method.
+If the destination is a window container (`NavigationBar`,`TabBar`,`PageSplit`,`PageCurl` or `PageSplit`), the `Window` is presented by the destination's specific implementation of the `openWindow(window,closure)` method.
 If the destination object is not contained in the currently presented stack of windows/containers, the `openIn` has no visible effects until the destination object is presented on screen.
 The completion [closure](../gravity/closure.html) parameter is optional.
 * open(completion): opens the calling `Window` in the current top-most container, if any, or as a modal `Window` if the currently presented `Window` is the root object or is presented as a modal `Window`.
 The completion [closure](../gravity/closure.html) parameter is optional.
 * openModal(TransitionStyle, completion): the calling `Window` is presented modally in the current top-most window or container, using the specified transition.
 The completion [closure](../gravity/closure.html) parameter is optional.